 The project is registered with the US Green Building Council for LEED Gold Certification.
 Some of the sustainable features include:

 - Light colored concrete at the bus driveway and parking area, and a light colored reflective roof finish reduce the heat island effect of this facility.

 - The two-story classroom wing for grades 2 through 5 reduced the overall site disturbance area.

 - Grass pavers reduce impervious area to improve the quality of water run-off from the site.

 - The building envelope achieves the highest insulation value that reduces the size of mechanical equipment, and along with lighting and building automation controls, reduces overall energy consumption when compared with other schools of this size.

 - Each classroom has optimal natural daylighting and views to the outside.

 The site includes a nature trail intended to support learning opportunities about natural resources and preservation of plant species.
 The site is directly adjacent to conservation land managed by the North Carolina Plant Conservation Program, Department of Agriculture and Consumer Services.
 The smooth coneflower, an endangered plant, is protected on this site.

-Interactive projection systems are provided in each classroom and in a computer lab.
+Interactive projection systems are provided in each classroom.